 - The aim of an MVP is to collate feedback and identify the inadequacies in the product.

 Creating an entrepreneurship empire from scratch does not happen overnight.
 In fact, most entrepreneurial projects may not even be a success.
 Why?
 Because they can get multiple factors wrong.
 The market is extremely uncertain.
 It is quite impossible to predict it and so are customer expectations and behavior.
 An MVP helps entrepreneurs understand what customers need with minimal spending of resources.
-To put across simply, the only road to success is to learn faster than anyone else and MVP development facilitates that learning.
+To put it across simply, the only road to success is to learn faster than anyone else and MVP development facilitates that learning.